 With these types of questions, hiring managers can uncover core competencies that will help them assess whether or not the person is suited for the job and will fit into the company culture.

-It is important to note that answering behavioral questions and the template of the star method as an answering strategy go hand in hand.
+It is important to note that answering behavioral questions and using the STAR interview technique as an answering strategy go hand in hand.

 When answering the important interview questions, you should start by describing the Situation or Task that you were faced with.
 This will give the interviewer an idea of what kind of experience you have had in the past.